Poppy sleeve! Text by another artist.

 The above 4 pictures are from a forearm tattoo I did.
 It is of a on a liberated battery hen sitting in some native California flowers and was inspired by the client’s experience interning at a sanctuary for farmed animals in Vacaville, California.

-This tattoo is based on the Monet painting from below.
+This tattoo above this is based on this Monet painting.
 I changed some details and colors based on the client’s preferences.